epikswagmaster/pt-info/README.md

 if i try to engage in a conversation with you and you have a rude/dry response (e.g "ok") you will be instantly and permanently hidden.
 ESPECIALLY if youre one of the people who complain about how "everyone on this game sucks to talk to!", thanks for making that true for me.

-i would rather not speak to you if you complain about afk people. this is an avatar-creating centered game and people sit afk to show off their creations and let other people take inspiration from them.
-I like looking at afk skins because I respect art and creativity.

 if youre under 16 or over 21, please dont try to be friends with me. i am 18. c+h or a simple compliment is perfectly okay regardless of age!

-one last DNI before the serious stuff, I would rather not talk to people who "larp" being Scandinavian/danish or are huge "weaboos" of our culture.
-I want to meet people who are ACTUALLY apart of my culture. i never thought we would have scandinavia-boos but we do 😭. pls stop pretending to be from somewhere you aren't <\3

 <p align="center"> ok now we getting serious